apache/mynewt-core/docs/os/core_os/mynewt_os.rst

 3. In your application ``main()`` function, call the ``sysinit()`` function to initialize the system and packages, perform application specific initialization, then wait and dispatch events from the OS default event queue in an infinite loop.
-(See `System Configuration and Initialization </os/modules//sysinitconfig/sysinitconfig.html>`__ for more details.)
+(See :doc:`../modules/sysinitconfig/sysinitconfig` for more details.)

 Initializing application modules and tasks can get somewhat complicated